LongTu/longtu.github.com/index.md

 ---
 <h4 id='About Long<'>About Long</h4>
 First year master student at <a href="http://www.cmu.edu/">Carnegie Mellon University</a>.
-Long is major on Information Networking program, and his heart is on web programming and data processing
+Long is major on Information Networking program, and his heart is on web programming and data processing.
+Long received his B.Eng. degree in Software Engineering from Wuhan University
 <br />
 Contact Long: <a>longt@cmu.edu</a>
 <br />